AtomicSponge/ppms/README.md

 ## Settings

 Settings can be found in the file *settings.json*.
-One will be created automatically the first time the program is ran.
+One will be created automatically the first time the script is ran.

 ### Sample rate
 You can set the sample rate here.
 Defaults to 44100Hz.